operator-playground-io/elastic-cloud-operator/tutorials/create_elastic_search_cluster_instance.md

 ---
-title: etcd Operator Tutorial to create an instance of Elastic Search cluster
+title: Tutorial to create an instance of Elastic Search cluster
 description: This tutorial explains how to create an instance of Elastic Search cluster
 ---